mrusme/lemon/README.md

 Then, set up hooks on the GitHub repos (`https://github.com/mrusme/<REPO>/settings/hooks`) or organisations (`https://github.com/organizations/<ORG>/settings/hooks`) that you'd like to receive notifications for.
 For the `Payload URL`, use `http://<YOUR-DNS-NAME>:<FORWARDED-PORT>/github`.
 As `Content type` use `application/json`.
 The secret is not necessary (yet).
 Also, configure the webhook to `Send me everything` and don't forget to check the `Active` checkbox.
 That's it.
 You should be receiving notifications for at least a handful of implemented GitHub events.

+## Kudos to ...

+- @pimoroni for their awesome hardware
+- @source-foundry for [Hack](https://github.com/source-foundry/Hack), the best Termin/Editor font there has ever been